House at Parkdale, Vic., Australia

 and a major regional shopping centre is about ten minutes away along the Nepean

 Highway.
-The train to the city takes 30-40 mins.
+The train to the city takes about 40 mins.
 In the other direction down

 the bay the built up area extends for about the same distance.
 Further to the